What is being proposed at Smith Creek ?

 The Smith Creek lands are also commonly referred to as Sites 7, 8 and 9.
 The future development of these lands is guided by the planning that was undertaken through the Master Zoning Bylaw DC1-98.
 To view the relevant information on Sites 7, 8 and 9 in the DC 1-98 Bylaw pdf click here (357 KB) .
 The 1992 National Resource Conservation Board (NRCB) Decision #9103 for a Tourism and Recreation Development is another consideration for future planning for these lands.
 To view the NRCB Decision, pdf click here (26.35 MB) .

-In a more traditional area structure plan process in the Town of Canmore, an applicant prepares and submits the area structure plan on their own, with the Town providing feedback once the plan is prepared.
-In the Smith Creek collaborative area structure plan process, the Town, TSMV and a community advisory group worked together to create an area structure plan that attempted to addresses the needs and goals of all parties involved.
+In a more traditional ASP process in the Town of Canmore, an applicant prepares and submits the ASP on their own, with the Town providing feedback once the plan is prepared.
+In the Smith Creek collaborative ASP process, the Town, TSMV and a community advisory group worked together to create an ASP that attempted to address the needs and goals of all parties involved.
 This process was designed to provide greater understanding to the Town and the community about the final application that is submitted for Council consideration for approval.

 Wildlife Corridor Application